GulenayMer/cub3D/README.md

 ## Usage

 To compile the program, the provided Makefile can be used.
-There we defined some rules and they can be run by these basic commands:
+There we defined some rules and they can be run by these basic commands:<br>
-**make**: This command compiles the necessary source code files and links them to create the final executable.
+**make**: This command compiles the necessary source code files and links them to create the final executable.<br>
-**make test**: This command runs valgrind for memory leaks and is used for debugging purposes.
+**make test**: This command runs valgrind for memory leaks and is used for debugging purposes.<br>
-**make clean**: This command will remove any generated files and clean up the project directory.
+**make clean**: This command will remove any generated files and clean up the project directory.<br>

 ## Contributors
 jpa-rocha